-Vegan Stuffed Artichokes 🌱 filled with sautéed mushrooms & lightly seasoned rice.
-Paired with a lemon & garlic infused vegan butter dipping sauce.
+Vegan Stuffed Artichokes 🌱 filled with delicious sautéed mushrooms & lightly seasoned rice, paired with a citrusy lemon & garlic infused plant-based butter dipping sauce.
 These are the makings of a memorable meal.

 Artichokes are fun food.
 Share one large artichoke with a friend as a perfect starter for a meal.
 The heart is the best part, so try not to fight over who gets the biggest bite!
 Better yet, make enough for everyone!